SamanthaSolomon/U3-intro-to-express/README.md

 - what our main file i
 - several more prompts...

-To keep the defaults, you can just press enter.
+To keep the defaults, you can just keep pressing enter.

 Here is a very minimal `package.json` - it's just a text file with an object written in strict JSON format.

 <img src="https://i.imgur.com/oX88ZQB.png" width=400/>

+### Package.json

+It's totally ok to edit this file - for example, if I forgot to put myself as the author I could add it as a string.
+If I didn't like my project name, I could update it too.

+**GOTCHA** be careful to write any additions to the file using proper JSON format or else you will get errors and your code will not run.

 <hr>